-In addition to these sources of funds, there are many other opportunities both on- and off-campus involving research or teaching.
+In addition to these sources of funds, there are many other opportunities both on and offcampus involving research or teaching.
 The summer program at Hopkins is taught exclusively by our graduate students.
-Students have also taught in nearby universities such as Loyola College, Goucher College, and the University of Maryland at Baltimore County.
-One can also find research assistantships in other Hopkins programs; for example, the School of Public Health.
+Students have also taught in nearby universities such as Loyola College, Goucher College, and the University of Maryland Baltimore County.
+One can also find research assistantships in other Hopkins programs; for example, the School of Public Health and the Carey Business School.
 Many students take advantage of the proximity of Washington, D.C. to serve as research assistants at institutions related to their field of research during the academic year and/or summer.
-In recent years, our graduate students have been research assistants at such institutions as Brookings, Bureau of Labor Statistics, Federal Reserve Board of Governors, Federal National Mortgage Association, International Monetary Fund, Inter-Development Bank, World Bank and the Antitrust Division of the Department of Justice.
+In recent years, our graduate students have been research assistants at such institutions as Brookings, Bureau of Labor Statistics, Federal Reserve Board of Governors, Federal National Mortgage Association, International Monetary Fund, Inter-Development Bank, World Bank, and the Antitrust Division of the Department of Justice.

 We recognize that it can be financially burdensome to relocate to a new city to attend a Ph.D. program.
 Students who are accepted to Ph.D. programs at JHU can apply to receive a $1500 need-based grant to offset the costs of relocating to JHU.

 These grants provide funding to a portion of incoming students who, without this money, may otherwise not be able to afford to relocate to JHU for their Ph.D. program.

 This is not a merit-based grant.
 Applications will be evaluated solely based on financial need.

 More information is available on the Provost’s website.

 In the academic year 1989–90, the department established the Carl Christ Fellowship fund to honor one of its faculty members for his distinguished service and achievements.
 The proceeds of the fund are used to support outstanding graduate students at the dissertation stage of their research.